Steven Carrington: Season 2

 In the second-season premiere "Enter Alexis" (1981), the former Alexis Carrington (Joan Collins) testifies that ex-husband Blake has a violent temper, which proves damaging to his case.
-Blake is convicted for Ted's death but does not serve any jail time.
+Blake is found guilty of manslaughter for Ted's death but does not serve any jail time.
 Fallon is cold toward Alexis and Blake is openly hostile; at odds with his father, Steven is drawn to the long-absent mother he hardly remembers.
 He is seduced by the apparent devotion of Alexis, whom Blake had exiled from Denver and her children's lives after he had discovered her affair with another man.
 Steven soon gets a taste of his mother's poison in "Alexis' Secret": according to Alexis, Fallon is not Blake's daughter at all, and she later indicates that Fallon's father is in fact Blake's longtime friend and business rival, Cecil Colby (Lloyd Bochner).
-The secret eating at him, a drunken Steven falls, hits his head and nearly drowns in the pool.
+The secret eating at him, a drunken Steven falls, hits his head, and nearly drowns in the pool.
 Steven and Blake put aside their differences, and a convalescing Steven meets Krystle's visiting niece Sammy Jo (Heather Locklear) in "Reconciliation" (1981).

 When Alexis suggests that, as Blake's only heir, Steven should get married, he considers the idea and approaches Claudia about resuming their relationship.
 Steven and Sammy Jo begin dating, although he is unable at first to make love to her.
 Steven proposes to Claudia; still in love with Matthew, she declines, driving Steven back to Sammy Jo.
 They elope in the 1982 episode "Sammy Jo and Steven Marry".
 Blake and Alexis do not approve of the match; the marriage is short-lived, however, as Alexis pays Sammy Jo to leave Steven and Denver in "The Baby".
 Fallon is devastated at the revelation that Blake is not her father, but a blood test proves their biological connection in "The Gun" as Steven follows Sammy Jo to Hollywood.
-On his way home to Denver in "The Shakedown", Steven meets an attractive male stranger who subsequently tries to blackmail him; Steven beats him up, and is arrested.
+On his way home to Denver in "The Shakedown", Steven meets an attractive male stranger who subsequently tries to blackmail him; Steven beats him up and is arrested.
 In the April 28, 1982 episode "The Two Princes", Steven confronts the entire family, berating them for their intolerance and elitist values, and stating for all to hear that he is gay and unashamed.
 Vowing to live his own life on his own terms, he leaves the mansion.